Helping millions of people navigate the world of technology.

 SFC /scannow

-Open Windows Terminal with admin rights again and run the following commands one by one.
+Open the Terminal app with admin rights again and run the following commands one by one.

 DISM /Online /Cleanup-Image /CheckHealth